MNaguib2611/udacity_storefront/README.md

 # Yonsify Image Processing App

-A simple application to resize images and store processed images for further usuage.
+A simple Express application for the APIs of creating a store front for udacity Project.

 ## Project set up